stevahnes/stevanussatria.com/frontend/docs/resume.md

 ## Personal Profile

-Product leader with 7+ years driving B2B SaaS and consumer product growth across integration platforms, e-commerce, and aviation tech.
+Product leader with 7+ years driving growth and innovation in B2B SaaS and consumer products across orchestration, e-commerce, and aviation industries.
 Proven track record in launching revenue-generating features, modernizing legacy systems, and leading large-scale customer migrations.
 Skilled in balancing usability, performance, and security while guiding cross-functional teams from vision to execution.
-CCertified Scrum Product Owner, ScrumMaster, and Usability Analyst, with hands-on experience building AI-powered products, architecting scalable systems, and integrating APIs to deliver customer impact.
+Certified Scrum Product Owner, ScrumMaster, and Usability Analyst, with hands-on experience building AI-powered products, architecting scalable systems, and integrating APIs to drive customer impact.
 Fluent in English, Indonesian, and Malay, with conversational Chinese.

 ## Core Competencies